 - Allow your parrot to roam free from the cage so that it can spread its wings and relieve pressure from the legs

-A parrot’s legs and feet are adapted and evolved to be strong, even though they look small and fragile.
-Parrots can’t hide leg and foot pain for long, so monitor whether standing on one foot comes with other symptoms that indicate a health problem.
+A parrot’s legs and feet have evolved to be strong, even though they look fragile.
+Parrots can’t hide leg and foot pain for long, so monitor whether standing on one foot has other symptoms that indicate a health problem.